For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 The reason why this isn’t the most popular plan today is that as of January 1, 2020, Plan F is no longer available to those coming onto Medicare.

-For everyone already on Medicare, they can always have a Plan F. However, the concern is that the plan will see some hefty rate increases once no new seniors are entering the plan.
+For everyone that was on Medicare before that date, they can always have a Plan F. However, the concern is that the plan will see some hefty rate increases once no new seniors are entering the plan.

 Once your prospect decides which plan fits their needs and budget the best, it's time to provide a quote.